vorausrobotik/pytest-docker-compose-v2/README.md

 pytest --docker-compose-no-build --use-running-containers
 ```

-It is off course possible to add these options to `pytest.ini` or `pyproject.toml`.
+It is of course possible to add these options to `pytest.ini` or `pyproject.toml`.

 Notice that for this mode the scoping of the fixtures becomes less important since the containers are fully persistent throughout all tests.
 I only recommend using this if your network takes excessively long to spin up/tear down.
 It should really be a last resort and you should probably look into speeding up your network instead of using this.